jonnyhoeven/justme.dev/blog/harvester.md

 ## Harvester for Edge Networks

-Edge networks, which bring computation and data storage closer to the location where it is needed, to improve response times and save bandwidth, can greatly benefit from Harvester.
+Edge networks, which bring computation and data storage closer to the location where it's needed, to improve response times and save bandwidth, can greatly benefit from Harvester.
 With its cloud-native approach, Harvester can help edge networks achieve lower latency, higher efficiency, and more robust security.
 Its ability to run on bare metal servers means that it can be deployed directly on edge devices, reducing the need for additional network hops and thus further